7 Gorgeous Lake Como Villas & Gardens You Have to Visit

 In the charming town of Bellagio, where the three branches of Lake Como meet, you’ll find Villa Melzi, a neoclassical marvel designed by the famed architect Giocondo Albertolli.

-Constructed between 1808 and 1810 for Francesco Melzi d’Eril, a vice president of the Italian Republic under Napoleon, this villa exudes elegance and historical significance.
+Built between 1808 and 1810 for Francesco Melzi d’Eril, Napoleon’s vice president of the Italian Republic, this villa is definitely one of the best places to visit in Bellagio.

 How to Get There